-Paddle Plant (Kalanchoe thyrsiflora) Indoor Care and Propagation Guide
+Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

-Paddle Plant (Kalanchoe thyrsiflora) prefers bright light to full sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Paddle Plant (Kalanchoe thyrsiflora) prefers bright light to full sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Kalanchoe thyrsiflora also called Desert Cabbage, FlapJack or White Lady is among the popular Kalanchoe varieties on account of its beautiful foliage.

-FlapJack Kalanchoe forms a basal rosette of large, rounded, succulent, stalkless leaves which are grayish-green with red margins under bright light, covered with a white powdery bloom.
-It is one of the best succulent plants for full sun.
+FlapJack Kalanchoe forms a basal rosette of large, rounded, succulent, stalkless leaves which are grayish-green with red margins under bright light.
+The leaves are covered with a white powdery bloom called 'farina' or 'epicuticular wax'.
+Kalanchoe thyrsiflora is one of the best succulent plants for full sun.

 Paddle Plant, Kalanchoe thyrsiflora